Judge raises threat of jail as he holds Trump in contempt, fines him $9,000 at hush money trial

 Davidson testified that McDougal was “teetering” at the time he sent the message and was on the verge of signing a deal to tell her story to ABC News.

-Davidson said that he was playing the Enquirer and ABC News against each other to get the best deal for McDougal.
+Davidson told the jurors that he was playing the Enquirer and ABC News against each other to get the best deal for McDougal.
 The ex-Playboy model didn’t want to tell her story publicly, which would’ve been required if she went to ABC, he said.

 Trump is charged with 34 felony counts of falsifying business records in connection with the hush money payments.
 The detailed evidence on business transactions and bank accounts is setting the stage for testimony from Cohen, who went to federal prison after pleading guilty in 2018 to campaign finance violations and other crimes.